We are responsible for the trees that we own. This generally means trees on roads and pavements and trees in parks.

 Trees on our estates are managed by the Homes and Housing team.
 If you have a query regarding these trees, please complete our ask Housing form.

-If you have see an issue with a Tree in a park please complete our online tree form.
+If you have see an issue with a tree in a park please complete our online form.
+You will be asked to log into your My Havering account to continue.

 It helps to give a description of the type of tree and where the tree is, for example next to any buildings or landmarks in the park.